Skip to main content

 • Professional certifications: Such as bar exams or medical licensing, typically requiring preparation for multiple subjects

 For these complex exams, the "one exam = one project" approach introduced earlier may not be sufficient.
-In this case, you can use a sub-Area + Select field combination.
+FLO.W doesn't enforce a single solution — you can flexibly combine different modules according to your study habits.
+The sub-Area + Select field approach below is just one recommended option.

 Recommended Structure